-Dominique Hussey Partner husseyd@bennettjones.con Dominique Hussey is the IP litigation practice group leader at Bennett Jones LLP.
-Her practice involves trademark, patent and copyright litigation and counselling. brand portfolio management and advice on marketing, labelling and regulatory matters.
+Dominique Hussey is vice chair and Toronto managing partner, co-head of the innovation, technology and branding groups, and the IP litigation practice group leader at Bennett Jones LLP.
+Her practice involves trademark, patent and copyright litigation and counselling, brand portfolio management and advice on marketing, labelling and regulatory matters.
 Ms Hussey is depended on to negotiate complex strategic settlements and corporate arrangements, reaching positive business and litigation outcomes.

-She was named one of Lexpert's Rising Stars: Leading Lawyers Under 40 in 2012 and is recognised for IP litigation in Lexpert, the IAM Patent 1000, the WTR 1000, MIP IP Stars (and Top 250 Women), Chambers and Benchmark (IP).
+She was named one of Lexpert's Rising Stars: Leading Lawyers Under 40 in 2012 and is recognised for IP litigation in Lexpert, the IAM Patent 1000, the WTR 1000, MIP IP Stars (and Top 250 Women), Chambers and Benchmark (intellectual property).
 She is deeply involved in the IP and advocacy communities through committee work, leadership and teaching.
 She was previously an IP litigator in a busy New York practice.